rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Then one of them, when he saw that he was healed, turned back, praising God with a loud voice; ^1715

-and he fell on his face at Jesus ’ feet, giving him thanks.
+and he fell on his face at Jesus' feet, giving him thanks.
 Now he was a Samaritan. ^1716

 Then Jesus answered, Were not ten cleansed?
 Where are the nine? ^1717